vetskiver/farsi-app/DEVELOPMENT_FEATURES.md

 - **Code Quality**: Follow React best practices, clean modular components
 - **User Experience**: Focus on snappy, responsive interface with Persian aesthetic
 - **Database**: Ensure efficient queries and proper error handling

+---

+## 🎉 **CURRENT STATUS: PHASE 1 COMPLETED!**
+**Foundation is solid and working!** Authentication system is integrated and functional.
+Users can see authentication state (logged in vs. not logged in).
+Ready to build the actual login/signup forms in Phase 2.